LivingLegacyMedia/vowbound/chapter_11.md

 But because he was becoming something no one had seen before.

-Something even the ancient forgers of the coins themselves might not have anticipated.
+Something even the coins themselves might not have anticipated.